hernaneche/thelist/about.md

 ####*«What's in a name? that which we call a rose.
 By any other name would smell as sweet» - Shakespeare*

 ###How can the list contain a picture before it's taken? who made it!?

 It has been forever, in the land of possibilities, within you without you.... &#x950;

-Then *what’s an author?* how can the concept of an author even exist, given that anything possible can be found just by counting, with no creator?
-The answer is that authors meet those numbers faster than any *method*, or that's how authors can be defined, even though they themselves could be a domino of a larger process.
+Then *what’s an author?* how can the concept of an author even exist, given that anything possible can be found just by counting, without design?
+The answer is that most of what can be found by counting is meaningless, most numbers doesn't fit with anything, and the few who do, are very hard to find; so authors can meet those numbers faster than any possible **method**, or that's how authors can be defined, even though they themselves could be a domino of a larger process.

 And having said that..